 NEW YORK - The government of the United Mexican States on Sept.
 21 moved for leave to file an amicus curiae brief in support of an exploration company's petition for rehearing in a case in which the Second Circuit U.S. Court of Appeals recently confirmed a $400 million award against it (Corporacion Mexicana De Mantenimiento Intergral, S. De R.L.
 De C.V. v.
 Pemex-Exploracion Y, No. 13-4022, 2nd Cir.).

-NEW YORK - Nationwide Insurance Co., a party to a reinsurance agreement, told a federal court in New York on Aug.
-25 that an arbitration panel umpire was not biased and there is no basis for vacating an arbitration award (Yosemite Insurance Company v.
+NEW YORK - A reinsurer told a federal court in New York on Sept.
+22 that an arbitration award should be confirmed because a reinsured has not shown that an arbitration umpire was biased (Yosemite Insurance Company v.
 Nationwide Insurance Company, No. 16-cv-05290, S.D.
 N.Y.).

 SYRACUSE, N.Y. - A reinsurer in a Sept.
 19 brief asks a federal court in New York to reconsider its discovery rulings that the reinsurer says require it to produce reserve information while not requiring its reinsured to produce the same category of documentation (Utica Mutual Insurance Company v.
 Century Indemnity Company, No. 13-cv-00995, N.D.
 N.Y.).

 NEW YORK - A federal judge in New York on Sept.
 16 granted preliminary approval of a $486 million settlement in a securities class action lawsuit between shareholders and certain of its executive officers, ruling that the settlement is fair, adequate and reasonable (In re Pfizer Inc. Securities Litigation, No. 04-9866, S.D.
 N.Y.).